Nigeria Customs Import Duty Rates 2026: What You'll Actually Pay on Goods from the UK

 - NESS (Nigerian Export Supervision Scheme) levy — 1% of FOB value (value of goods before shipping)

-- Excise duties — Applied to specific categories such as tobacco and alcohol
+- Excise duties — applied to specific categories such as tobacco and alcohol

 When you add these together, the effective rate you pay can be noticeably higher than the headline duty rate for your product category.
+This is exactly why we quote expected Nigerian arrival costs upfront rather than leaving you to discover them at the port.

 Common Duty Rates by Category